Installing Rails

 Then, run

-Verify that you see heroku
+Verify that you see `heroku` in the output.

 Heroku uses a slightly different setup than what we have on our machine.
 We need to configure the application to play nicely with both.